-When you're ready to contact insurance companies, use this chart to help you keep track of the information you get.
+Use this resource to help you keep track of the information you get from the insurance companies you contact.

-Ask each insurance company Company 1 Company 2 "Are you licensed in?"
+"Are you licensed in?"
 (Say the name of your state.)
 Note: If the answer is NO, STOP here, and try another company.
 "Do you sell Medigap Plan?"
 (Say the letter of the Medigap Plan you're interested in.)
-Note: Insurance companies usually offer some, but not all, Medigap policies.
-Make sure the company sells the plan you want.
-Also, if you're interested in a Medicare SELECT or high-deductible Medigap policy, tell them.
-"Do you use medical underwriting for this Medigap policy?"
-Note: If the answer is NO, go to step 4 on page 30.
-If the answer is YES, but you know you're in your Medigap Open Enrollment Period or have a guaranteed issue right to buy that Medigap policy, go to step 4.
+Note: Not all plans are offered in every state, and if a state offers a plan, you're interested in.)
+Note: Not all plans are offered in every state, and if a state offers a plan, not all insurance companies sell policies for it.
+Make sure the insurance company sells the plan you want.
+Also, if you're interested in a or high-deductible Medigap policy, tell them.
+"Do you use for this Medigap policy?"
+Note: If you're in your or have a to buy that Medigap policy, you can apply.
 Otherwise, you can ask, "Can you tell me if I'm likely to qualify for the Medigap policy?"
 "Do you have a waiting period for pre-existing conditions?"
-Note: If the answer is YES, ask how long the waiting period is and write it in the box.
+Note: If the answer is YES, ask how long the waiting period is.
 "Do you price this Medigap policy by using community-rating, issue-age-rating, or attained-age-rating?"
-(Go to page 18.)
+(Go to page 17.)
 Note: Circle the one that applies for that insurance company.
 Community Issue-age Attained-age Community Issue-age Attained-age "I'm years old.
-What would my premium be under this Medigap policy?"
+What would my be under this Medigap policy?"
 Note: If it's attained-age, ask, "How frequently does the premium increase due to my age?"
 "Has the premium for this Medigap policy increased in the last 3 years due to inflation or other reasons?"
-Note: If the answer is YES, ask how much it has increased, and write it in the box.
+Note: If the answer is YES, ask how much it has increased.
 "Do you offer any discounts or additional benefits?"
-(Go to page 19.)

-STEP 3: (continued)
+STEP 3: Contact the company (continued)